CalmDownVal/predux/readme.md

 An opinionated take on the good ol' redux + react-redux functionality written to work with Preact.
 Some key differences:

+- currently only works in browsers
+- action types are always a string
+- does not support passing custom context
-- contains both state implementation and preact bindings
+- one library contains both state implementation and Preact bindings
-- does not dispatch unless state really changed (deep equality)
 - batches updates using `requestAnimationFrame`
+- does not dispatch unless state really changed (tests deep equality)
-- wraps functional components in `memo` (if not wrapped already)
+- wraps functional components in `memo` if not already wrapped
-- does not support injecting store through props
+- forces logic to reside in reducers, actions are auto-generated

+This library is in experimental state, use at your own risk.